patrickskyman/quiz-system/backend/README.md

 2. Sign up or log in to your account
 3. Navigate to API Keys section
 4. Create a new API key
-5. Copy the key and add it to your backend `.env` file
+5. Copy the key and add it to the backend `.env` file

 ## 🚀 Running the Application